survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 };
 ```

 You can enable more specific rules based on your liking, but the `plugin:react/recommended` gives a good starting point.
-It is important to remember to enable JSX at the `parserOptions` as well.
+It's important to remember to enable JSX at the `parserOptions` as well.

 ## Setting Up a React Demo